GVPS (Grails Video Pseudo Streaming) Plugin - Reference Documentation

 1 Introduction

-This plugin provides facilities for converting video formats and streaming videos from a Grails application.
+This plugin provides facilities for converting video formats and streaming videos from a Grails application.To do so, it provides the following primary functions:- A

-2. A tag library to display videos on a page as well as include required libraries.
+Moviedomain object to represent movies which are stored on the local file system. - A tag library to display videos on a page as well as include required libraries.

-3. Controllers and views for uploading, managing, and showing movies.
+- Controllers and views for uploading, managing, and showing movies.

-4. A VideoService to manage movie files stored on the file system, convert movie formats, and stream their contents to clients.
+VideoServiceto manage movie files stored on the file system, convert movie formats, and stream their contents to clients.

 Credits.

-The gvps plugin uses several helper applications to perform functions such as converting videos or retrieving information about the video files.
+Thegvps plugin uses several helper applications to perform functions such as converting videos or retrieving information about the video files.

-The functions of the gvps plugin can be used without these helper programs if no video file conversions will be performed by the plugin.
+gvps plugin can be used without these helper programs if no video file conversions will be performed by the plugin.
 An example would be when files are uploaded by a separate mechanism onto the server in the correct format.

 3 Getting Started

 This section will guide you through creating a basic application to store and stream videos.
-It assumes that the Prerequesites are installed on the server where the Grails application is running.
+It assumes that the Prerequesites are installed on the server where the Grails application is running.Installing the plugin.

-For Grails 2.x add the following to BuildConfig.groovy:
+For Grails 2.x add the following toBuildConfig.groovy:grails.project.dependency.resolution = {

 plugins {